hzheng13/ex/spacynlp/readme.md

 as following:
 1. pip out flask library
 2. python api.py
-3. go to url: 'http://localhost:5000/api/v1/resources/entities/all' to see the whole result of ner search or url: 'http://localhost:5000/api/v1/resources/entities?label=ORG' to see the partial result of ner search by label(category/type) or go to postman or similar tool with POST method and text input as body using url: 'http://localhost:5000/api/v1/resources/entities/all'
+3. go to postman or similar tool with POST method and text input as body using urls:
+    'http://localhost:5000/api/v1/resources/entities/all' if text body is english
+    'http://localhost:5000/api/v1/resources/entities/all?lang=fr' if text body is french
+    'http://localhost:5000/api/v1/resources/entities/all?label=DATE' if need to do a category search

-         notice: Content-Type should be "text/plain" in the header
+   notice: Content-Type should be "text/plain" in the header.
+By default url, it is english content.
+Otherwise, attach query parameter lang=fr to url for french content.

 You can also enter text input to view NER results
 To view visually, select 'default' option